WeslynSouza/challenge-eventstore/README.md

 the 'Event' class became a model and the 'EventStore' class was implemented as a service because of the methods that interact directly with the data store.
 Within the application structure, a Repository was also created to facilitate interaction with the database.

+## Tests:

+The tests were performed using the Junit library.
+2 files were created for the tests, one being focused on testing the features of our eventStore and the other focused on the iterator.
+With this, the main functionalities of the provided interfaces were tested and validated.